 - join a growing number of Western Australians selected to represent Australia on the world stage in the ‘Pararoos’.

-Edith Cowan University School of Exercise and Health Sciences (ECU) is working in partnership with Football West in a three-year study.
-The study into ‘the effect of recreational football (soccer) games on physical, physiological and mental health outcomes in children with cerebral palsy’ welcomes new participants to join the project and benefit from this fantastic opportunity.
+Edith Cowan University School of Exercise and Health Sciences (ECU) worked in partnership with Football West in a three-year study.
+The findings from the study into ‘the effect of recreational football (soccer) games on physical, physiological and mental health outcomes in children with cerebral palsy’ will be published shortly.

 It began as an official sport since the 1984 New York Paralympic Games with International Federation of Associated Football (FIFA) rules allowing slight modifications to ensure football players with a range of ability levels can enjoy competing in this format.